mikeal/gharchive-languages/README.md

 repository at that time.

-All data prior to September 27th 2019 was back filled (a process that is still ongoing) and is **not** the langauge data the time the activity took place but is instead from some time after September 27th.
+All data prior to September 27th 2019 was back filled (a process that is still ongoing) and is **not** the langauge data at the time the activity took place but is instead from some time after September 27th.

-The languages used in a repository don't shift that much over time so this old data is still useful in approximating macro trends like language market share even though the per-repository data is not perfect.
+The languages used in a repository don't shift that much over time so this old data is still useful in approximating macro trends like language market share even though the data is not perfect.

-Another factor to consider is that the old the data we are back filling the more likely a repository is to have been deleted, moved, or renamed which will give us a null value for the language data in the API.
+Another factor to consider is that the older the data we are back filling the more likely a repository is to have been deleted, moved, or renamed which will give us a null value for the language data in the API.

-It's very important when calculating market share about programming languages to remove this null data from the market share since it will distort old data more than new data and also because changes in GitHub's product could effect this as well.
+It's very important when calculating market share estimatest to remove this null data from the market share since it will distort old data more than new data and also because changes in GitHub's product could effect this as well.

-In other words, a null value means "not data available" and not "cannot determine languages."
+In other words, a null value means "no data available" and not "cannot determine languages."